Greece Moments Greece Moments

 mykonos stadt busbahnhof haltestelle

-Due to the often chaotic traffic situation in the city area, you can also use a concierge service to get to Little Venice.
-You can make this transfer through our partner, for example GetYourGuide*:
+Due to the often chaotic traffic situation in the city, you can also use a concierge service to get to Little Venice.
+You can book this transfer, for example, through our partner GetYourGuide*:

 ➲ To the transfer service for the island*

-The most beautiful way to Little Venice leads directly from the old port of Mykonos along the waterfront to the chapel of Agios Nikolaos.
-From here we continue north, past the JackieO’ Bar to the Paraportiani church (see #8), which marks the entrance to the Kastro district in the north of Little Venice.
+The most scenic route to Little Venice runs directly along the Old Port of Mykonos, following the waterfront promenade to the Agios Nikolaos Chapel.
+From here, continue north, past the JackieO’ Bar, to the Paraportiani Church (see #8), which marks the entrance to the Kastro district north of Little Venice.

 uferpromenade mykonos old town chora

-A narrow alley with many shops, souvenir shops and bars merges seamlessly into the Little Venice district.
-At the Veranda Bar you turn right towards the sea and find yourself in the middle of the hustle and bustle of the high-priced restaurants right on the waterfront of Little Venice.
+A narrow alley lined with shops, souvenir stores, and bars flows seamlessly into the Little Venice district.
+At the Veranda Bar, turn right toward the sea and you’ll find yourself in the midst of the hustle and bustle of the high-end restaurants right on Little Venice’s waterfront promenade.

 little venice mykonos wegweise